collective/ZopeEditManager/README.md

 means that you can specify any Mac OS X application (Carbon or Cocoa) to act as the editor for a MIME type, type group, or Zope meta_type.
-And you can have as many concurrent edits as you like, since all edits are handled through Zem.
+And you can have as many concurrent edits as you like, since all edits are handled through ZopeEditManager.

 ### Installing It

-Drag the Zem application to the Applications folder in your hard drive or home directory.
+Drag the ZopeEditManager application to the Applications folder in your hard drive or home directory.
 You can use the built-in preferences, one of the supplied preference files, or edit your own.